 Have you been there?
-After a season of congregational leadership not being fun, to step out of the forest and into the bright sunshine of leadership and find that it’s “fun”?
+After a season of congregational leadership not being fun, you step out of the forest and into the bright sunshine of leadership and find that it’s fun?
 It’s a great thing!

 I loved hearing one of the leaders in the PLI family simply declare:

 We’ve all taken our turn in the “not fun being a leader” box.
-So we can all appreciate the “it’s ‘fun’…‘again.’”
+So we can all appreciate when “it’s ‘fun’…‘again.’”